-In A Level Economics you will look at the fundamental factors which affect our economy and lives, such as market forces, the government business cycle, economic policies, international trade and the distribution of income and wealth in our society.
-This course will suit students with keen interest in world ิล economics and politics, and who are willing to read and research.
+In A Level Economics you will look at the fundamental factors which affect our economy and lives, such as market forces, the business cycle, government economic policies, international trade and the distribution of income and wealth in our society.
+This course will suit students with a keen interest in world economics and politics, and who are willing to read and research.